ForNeVeR/xaml-math/Additional-license-info.md

-WPF-Math was originally ported from the [JMathTex project][jmathtex], copyright 2004-2007 Universiteit Gent.
-JMathTex is licensed under the terms of GPLv2, and WPF-Math is licensed under the terms of MIT.
+*WPF-Math* was originally ported from the [JMathTex project][jmathtex], copyright 2004-2007 Universiteit Gent. *JMathTex* is licensed under the terms of the GPLv2 licence, while WPF-Math is licensed under the terms of the MIT licence.

 Some of the resources included in WPF-Math (`DefaultTexFont.xml`, `GlueSettings.xml`, `PredefinedTexFormulas.xml`, `TexFormulaSettings.xml`, `TexSymbols.xml`) were directly taken from the JMathTex project.
-To redistribute these resources under the terms of MIT license, we've asked the original authors of JMathTex.
-Here's a fragment of our email to the JMathTex authors (some irrelevant details from the emails are omitted because they were discussing additional technical topic – about how the resources were initially generated):
+To redistribute these resources under the terms of MIT license, we requested permission from the original authors of JMathTex.
+Here is a fragment of our email to the JMathTex authors (some irrelevant details from the emails are omitted because they were discussing additional technical topics concerning how the resources were initially generated):

 > **FROM**: friedrich@fornever.me
 >